-Organic: These eggs are certified to have been laid by cage-free or free-range hens raised on organic feed and with access to the outdoors.
-However, a recent report by the Cornucopia Institute indicates that many larger producers don't always comply with these requirements (especially the outdoor access).
+Organic: Organic eggs are certified to have been laid by cage-free or free-range hens raised on organic feed and with access to the outdoors.
+However, a recent report by the Cornucopia Institute indicates that many larger producers don't always comply with these requirements for organic eggs (especially the outdoor access).
 Most small-scale farmers were found to be in compliance.

 Cage-free: Means the hens can roam in a building, room or open area instead of a battery cage, a 16x20-inch cage that houses up to 11 birds.
 It does not necessarily mean that hens have access to the outdoors.
 Nor does it indicate how much room they have to move around.